 You may be aware that a good portion of my work has focused on teaching people how to heal their elbow tendonitis.

-It’s an injury that greatly effects many people’s life for months or years, and yet the solution to healing it is so relatively simple and shows results so quickly!
+It’s an injury that greatly affects many people’s lives for months or years, and yet the solution to healing it is so relatively simple and shows results so quickly!

 But every now and then I’ll get a message from someone who did everything I suggested but had next to no improvement.
 I can feel their frustration and very much want to help them figure out what’s missing.